-Assignment 1 aims at determining students' understanding about COBIT, a major IT governance framework, commonly used by organisations across many industries worldwide.
-Students will be asked to read two case reports that describe the experiences of two large banks in implementing COBIT, and then drawing on the theoretical constructs involved in COBIT, students are required to rigorously analyse the COBIT implementation experience of these banks.
-In particular, students are asked to prepare their insightful views on strategic motivations, barriers, impact, and lessons of these two banks with regards to COBIT implementation initiatives and then relate them with the views of scholars discussed in the IT governance literature.
+Assignment 1 aims at determining students' understanding about COBIT/ITIL (well-known IT governance frameworks) commonly used by many organisations.
+Students will be asked to read case reports that describe the experiences of organisations in implementing COBIT/ITIL.
+Based on reading and theoretical literature on IT governance, students are then required to prepare a report presenting their insightful views on strategic motivations, barriers, impact, and lessons of learned and then relate them with the views of scholars discussed in the IT governance literature.